Brief introduction to Tradecloud

 The dashboard page is the first page you will see after logging in into the platform.
 The main purpose of this page is visualizing all supply chain activity of your supply chain in chronological order, like a Facebook timeline.
 All activities will refer to a user, a company and an order (line).

-Examples of activities are a confirmation of an order by a supplier, a question of a purchaser to a supplier about a delivery date or a change proposal that is done by a supplier related to a delivery date or an order.
+Examples of activities are; a confirmation of an order by a supplier, a question of a purchaser to a supplier, or a change proposal that is done by a supplier related to a delivery date of an order.

 Supplier chain modules